neelsoumya/dsSurvival/README.md

 ```

-If you want to try privacy preserving survival curves (work in progress and to be available in v2.0), then you can do the following
+If you want to try privacy preserving survival curves (available in v2.0), you can use the main branch or you can do the following

 ```r